Nimzo-Indian Defence: 1.d4 Nf6 2.c4...... 4.Nf3

 History and Notable Players

 It arises from the Nimzo-Indian Defense.
-Among the most prolific practitioners on the White side are Alexei Barsov (72 games), Alexander Moiseenko (66 games), Jiri Stocek (66 games).
-On the Black side, notable exponents include Anatoly Karpov (26 games), Viswanathan Anand (21 games), Eduardas Rozentalis (20 games).
+On the White side, Alexei Barsov (72 games), Alexander Moiseenko (66 games), Jiri Stocek (66 games) top the database.
+Notable Black exponents: Anatoly Karpov (26 games), Viswanathan Anand (21 games), Eduardas Rozentalis (20 games).

 Practice on Chessiverse